 - Access to the Vamoos App, to download all tour related travel documents

-Hitler came to Munich in 1912, joined the German Worker's Party which he molded into the Nazi Party by 1920.
-After the Putsch of 1923 had failed Hitler succeeded in seizing political power in 1933.
+Hitler came to Munich in 1912 and joined the German Worker's Party, which he had moulded into the Nazi Party by 1920.
+After the Putsch of 1923 failed Hitler succeeded in seizing political power in 1933.
 Two years later he gave Munich the dubious title "Capital of the Movement" to remind people that his "political career" had started here.
-Buildings in typical Nazi architecture w...
+Buildings in typical...

 White Rose was a non-violent resistant group in Nazi Germany, consisting of five students from the University of Munich and their philosophy professor.
 The group became known for a leaflet campaign which called for active opposition to Hitler's regime.
 All six members of the group were arrested by the Gestapo and executed in 1943.
 The text of their sixth leaflet was smuggled out of Germany to ...